install.packages("devtools")

 #> 10 9431505 EEG spectrum as information carrier "Sponta… 0

-Example of how to enter a prompt.
-Can also be done in word (see vignette).
+Example of how to enter a prompt in R. Can also be done in Word (see vignette).

 prompt <- "Evaluate the following study based on the selection criteria